 Local Michigan 4-H'ers take part in national day of service and leadership

-During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation to “make the best better” through service in their communities.
+During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation in service to their communities.

 May 17, 2016 - Author: Jamie Wilson, Michigan State University Extension Communications

-During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation to “make the best better” in their communities.
+During the weekend of April 15-17, 4-H families from across Michigan joined with youth and adults throughout the nation in service to their communities.
 Orchestrated and led by Michigan 4-H youth, six service projects were held throughout Michigan as part of several national days of service.

 “This service project helped me to do something good for my school and my community,” said Kaylee Herrygers, a 4-H’er from Oceana County, who planned a gardening education event at a local school.
 “I am really excited with all the ideas I have for next year’s service project!”